inexorgame-obsolete/wiki-mirror/How-To-Contribute-Code.md

 Presteps:
 * Always helpful: [Speak with the other Inexor people](Developing-Communication) about your feature idea.

+* Take some time to document a roadmap for yourself.
+Which features would you like to work on or help implementing them?
+Document your feature using the [[Template-feature]] and put it to **Planned** on the main wiki page.
+After that, create an issue for your feature to provide a base for discussion about your feature.
+Enabling you to get valuable feedback.

 * Assuming you aren't an Inexor team member, create first a fork of the code repository

 1. Create a new branch